L'envie de rire

 Over the course of the text, battles are fought between the subject and language, as well as between the limits — in the sense of extremes, but also regarding their edges and liminal spaces — of both, which blur and lacerate as much as the warring world beyond Bataille’s isolation.
 Written while in profound solitude, we cannot even be sure that Le coupable is truly a book: although later published, the negligence in the production of the manuscript incurred by Bataille seems to point instead towards a more urgent kind of project, one of more vital importance than simply producing a book, in the most prosaic meaning of the word.

-According to its English translator, Le coupable is “simultaneously distracted and rigorous transcription, communication, and recognition of what isn’t recognizable.
+In the words of Denis Hollier, Le coupable is “simultaneously distracted and rigorous transcription, communication, and recognition of what isn’t recognizable.
 The unimportance, the insignificance of what is recognizable.
-The experience of what’s lost in communication”.
-Bataille himself — already a prolific author at that point — admits being fearful of the moment in which those lines can be read by someone who knows him.
+The experience of what’s lost in communicating”.
+Bataille himself — albeit a prolific author at that point — admits being fearful of the moment in which those lines can be read by someone who knows him.
 For those who know Bataille’s remaining production – particularly the works of fiction –, that fear of letting oneself be recognized as a subject in such comparatively prosaic lines of text seems, at first sight, laughable.
 But the writing contained in this book is perhaps especially diaphanous, on account of showing no willingness whatsoever towards interacting with the stylistic or formal tropes from fiction or essay.
 Thus, perhaps, it points directly towards the subject that wrote it.

 Throughout the text — nakedly personal and written under such terribly difficult conditions; this is a “book violently dominated by tears (…), violently dominated by death” — runs a questioning and somber undercurrent.
 Bataille, however, does not forego laughter.
 “Rire de l’univers libérait ma vie.
 J’échappe à la pesanteur en riant.
 Je me refuse à la traduction intelectuelle de ce rire: l’esclavage recommencerait à partir de là”.
 Laughter is, in fact, privileged, even in a terrible time in the course of the author’s life as well as the world’s.
 Everything else is questioned and peered — and Bataille is naught but a questioning being: “Le développement ultime de la connaissance est celui de la mise en question“.